New Student Assistant and Federal College Work-Study Student Employment Forms

 International students can work a maximum of 20 hours/week while classes are in session as a condition of their visa.
 When classes are not in session, student employees can work up to a total of 40 hours (all student employment combined).
 It is the responsibility of the student and the department to ensure hourly limits are adhered to.

-Federal College Work Study employees must receive an allocation from Financial Aid.
+Federal College Work Study )FCWS) employees must receive an allocation from Financial Aid.
 This is accomplished by completing the FAFSA and having demonstrated financial need according to the Department of Education guidelines.
 To earn federal work-study money, you must obtain an FWS job on campus.
+Please note, students can only work in one department at a time as a federal college work study.
 Another option is Community Service FWS jobs -- for this program, you must be federal work-study eligible, and be matched with an agency which has a contract with Financial Aid plus federal government split funds.
+Please use generic line number 80000 to appoint all new FCWS employees on HR Forms.

 - All Federal College-Work Study employees may begin working for the new academic year on 08/26/2010.